Carrickmacross with

 remembrance of him.
 So our Holy Communion Services is our way of

 following this request.
-It has a very simple shape based on reading
+The service has a very simple shape based on

-Scripture and sharing the Bread and Wine.
+Scripture and sharing Bread and Wine.
 There is a time of

 Preparation followed by